pmich/bartendro/docs/dispenser.md

-Documentation for Partyrobotics Dispenser
+Documentation for Bartendro Dispenser

 Functional overview
 ===================

-The PartRobotics Dispenser can dispense liquid with milli-liter accuracy and can be used in a standalone system or in combination with a router and other pumps to create a more complex liquid dispensing system.
+The Bartendro Dispenser can dispense liquid with milliliter accuracy and can be used in a standalone system or in combination with a router and other pumps to create a more complex liquid dispensing system.